 Belle Maison merchandise series 2 – November 2018

 Having received overwhelmingly positive responses to their Ribon merchandise, Belle Maison produced a second series featuring the same four artists as series 1.
 I ordered the calendar and book covers, and they were both adorable!
-Series 2 is still available for purchase through a deputy service.
+Series 2 is now sold out.

 2019-nen 4-gatsu hajimari takujō seal calendar